dwhbiAdmin/DWH_Creator/documentation/README.md

 - **Project Management**: Create and manage data warehouse projects with standardized structures
 - **Excel Workbench Integration**: Seamless integration with Excel for data modeling and documentation
-- **AI-Powered Automation**: Generate business comments, readable column names, and documentation using OpenAI
+- **AI-Powered Automation**: Generate business comments, business column names, and documentation using OpenAI
 - **Multi-Stage Architecture**: Support for drop zone, bronze, silver, and gold layer implementations
 - **Business Intelligence Ready**: Generate artifacts optimized for Power BI and other BI tools